EdmundBenedict/lordcephei.github.io/pages/error_messages.md

- (warning): non-integral number of electrons --- possible band crossing at E_f : _Problem_: the integrator found a Fermi level, but the sum of weights don't add up to an integral number of electrons.
+ (warning): non-integral number of electrons --- possible band crossing at E_f : _Problem_: In finding a Fermi level the integrator assigns weights to each state.
+This message is prineted when the sum of weights don't add up to an integral number of electrons.
 This can happen when using the tetrahedron method and two bands cross near the Fermi level.
   The tetrahdron integrator doesn't know how to smoothly interpolate the bands and mixes them up.
 The larger the system with a denser mesh of bands, the likely this problem appears.

   It can also appear if you use a non-integral nuclear charge, or add background charge to the system.
 This is not an error, and you can disregard the warning.